 Beyond the Buzzword: Defining Data-Driven

-The foundational concept seems straightforward: decisions informed by data analysis will consistently outperform those based primarily on intuition, conventional wisdom, or organizational politics.
-However, implementing this principle effectively involves navigating complex human, technical and organizational challenges that many initiatives underestimate.
+The foundational idea appears straightforward: decisions informed by robust data analysis will, over time, consistently outperform those based primarily on gut feelings, unquestioned conventional wisdom, or internal organizational politics.
+However, putting this principle into practice effectively means navigating a complex interplay of human, technical, and organizational challenges—hurdles many initiatives unfortunately underestimate.

 The Decision Spectrum: Finding the Right Balance